hardx4/niobio-node-daemon/README.md

 # English

-The Niobio Cash is the Brazilian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
-It is people's electronic cash, not connected to government or officials.
+Niobio cash is a Brazilian crypto-currency and aims to be a fast, secure, efficient and anonymous form of payment.
+In addition, 5% of the coins will be used to encourage research on Brazilian mineral wealth.
+It's the electronic money of the people, it is not linked to governments.

 ## Binaries

 You can download the binaries for Linux, MacOS, and Windows [HERE](https://github.com/niobio-cash/niobio-node-daemon/releases)

-## Building Niobio
+## Building Niobio Cash

 ### On *nix and OSX